mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 Some reviewers have the misconception that they should not approve a code review until they've witnessed fixes for every last issue they've raised.
 This is poor practice and wastes time for both the reviewer and the author.

+Granting approval when the following are true of your remaining notes:

+* You have no more notes worth discussing.
+* The remaining changes you're suggesting are so trivial that it's not worth the cost of an additional round of review.
+* Your final round of notes consist of minor suggestions that you don't mind if the author rejects, so your approval stands whether or not they act on them.
+  * Explicitly mark optional notes as optional so that your teammate doesn't assume the approval is contingent on taking the notes.

-Granting approval means that you trust the author to fix the remaining issues.
-Withholding LGTM wastes time for both the author and the reviewer.
-If your only remaining note is that they're missing a period at the end of a comment, you're either a control freak or you have such a low opinion of your teammate that you can't trust them to add a period to sentence without screwing something else up.
+If your only remaining note is that the author missed a period at the end of a comment, you're either a control freak or you have such a low opinion of your teammate that you can't trust them to add punctuation without screwing something else up.

-* The change is so trivial that it's not worth the cost of an additional round of review.
-* The note  is optional and your approval stands whether or not they act on your note

 This doesn't always go perfectly.
 I'd say that 5% of the time, the author either misinterprets or completely misses a note I gave alongside my approval.
-To defend against this, I simply look at the changes the author makes after my approval notes.
-In the rare case that something needs fixing, I either follow up with them and let them know they missed the note or I just fix it myself and send it to them for review.
+To mitigate this, I simply look at the changes the author makes after my approval.
+In the rare case of miscommunication, I either follow up with them to let them know or I just fix it myself and send it to them for review.
+Doing a small amount of work in the 5% case is much better than making my teammate needlessly wait a whole extra review round trip before they can check in their code in the 95% case.

-## Make every effort to avoid a stalemate
+## Handle stalemates proactively

-The worst possible outcome of a code review is a stalemate: the point at which you refuse to sign off on the changelist without further changes and the author refuses to make those changes.
+The worst possible outcome of a code review is a stalemate: you refuse to sign off on the changelist without further changes and the author refuses to make those changes.

-In my entire software development career, I've only ever had one code review reach stalemate, and it was not a good experience.
-It was extremely unpleasant at the time, and I took a reputation hit for it afterwards.
+In my entire software development career, I've only had one code review reach stalemate.
+It was not fun.
+It was unpleasnt to participate in and my reputation took a hit for a while afterwards.
 It's kind of like being involved in a fistfight at the office.
 Even if you weren't the aggressor, it looks bad that you were involved at all.

 Some indications that you're headed for a stalemate:

 * The tone of discussion is becoming hostile.
 * Your notes per review are not trending downward.
   * In a normal review, the
+* You're getting pushback on a very high number of your notes.

+What you can do:

+* Talk it out
+  *  Meet in person or over video chat to work through the issues you're stuck on.
+Something about text communication makes it really easy to hate your teammate and assume they're coming from a place of stubbornness or incompetence.
+Talking in person will break that for both you and your teammate.
+* Evaluate whether you need a design review
 It may mean that you need  a design review.

-This should be exceedingly rare.

-Is there a chunk you can agree on that you can split off and check in?

-Meet and talk it out in person or over video chat.
-Something about text communication makes it really easy to hate your teammate and assume they're coming from a place of stubbornness or incompetence.

-In case of stalemate, eject early.
+* Escalate

+You don't want to just sit on it or keep circling around.
+The longer you sit in stalemate, the more damaging it is to your relationship with your teammate

+Arguments in code review tend to be less about the code and more about the relationship between the author and reviewer.
+If you reached stalemate or near-stalemate, it's probably going to happen again in the future if you don't address it.

+* Take a break from each other
+* Read *Crucial Conversations*
+* Discuss the situation with your manager
+# Conclusion